upptime/upptime/README.md

 1. Create a new repository [using this template](https://github.com/koj-co/upptime/generate)
 2. Update the [`.statusrc.yml`](./.statusrc.yml) file with your configuration
-3. Enable publishing the `gh-pages` branch for your status website
+3. Enable publishing the `gh-pages` branch for your status website and add a `GH_PAT`

 ### Concepts